-HARRIS, ORLAND HAROLD (1923 ~ ).
-The following is a biographical sketch of Orland Harold "Ike" Harris, former President Pro-Tempore of the Texas Senate.
-The information was provided by Weed-Corley-Fish Funeral Home of Austin.
+HARRIS, ORLAND HAROLD (1923 ~ 2021).
+The following is an obituary for Orland Harold "Ike" Harris, former President Pro-Tempore of the Texas Senate.
+The obituary was provided by Weed-Corley-Fish Funeral Home of Austin.